metermult/cantordust/README.md

       1. Download from: [https://ghidra-sre.org](https://ghidra-sre.org/)
       2. Refer to the Ghidra Installation Guide: https://ghidra-sre.org/InstallationGuide.html
 3. Open Ghidra and start a new Project
-4. Map the Script Manager to your cantordust repo
+4. Add Cantordust to your scripts
-   1. Click the green play button in the task bar (script manager)
+   1. Move all scripts pulled down from `cantordust` to your `~/ghidra_scripts` directory
-   2. Click on the icon called "script directories" when hovered over
+   2. Navigate to the scripts manager (green -> play button on the toolbar)
-   3. Click the green `+` (plus sign) and add the cantordust directory to the list
+   3. Click the green refresh icon
 5. Run Cantordust for testing
    1. Filter the script manager for `Cantordust.java`.
    2. Highlight the file and click the green play button